aovnkv/feedreader-testing/README.md

 # Instructions

-1.Download or copy the repository to your computer and open index.html from the root folder.
+1. Download or copy the repository to your computer and open index.html from the root folder.
-2.The tests will run automatically.
+2. The tests will run automatically.
-3.Passed test should highlight green and failed - red.
+3. Passed test should highlight green and failed - red.
-4.See the source code and comments for the tests in [feedreader.js](https://github.com/clitorrent/feedreader-testing/blob/master/jasmine/spec/feedreader.js)
+4. See the source code and comments for the tests in [feedreader.js](https://github.com/clitorrent/feedreader-testing/blob/master/jasmine/spec/feedreader.js)